justinpinkney/justinpinkney.com/content/blog/day-job/index.md

 ## Lambda Labs

-I currently work as a Senior Machine Learning Researcher at Lambda Labs.
-TODO
+I currently work as a Senior Machine Learning Researcher at Lambda Labs mostly with a focus on computer vision and generative models.

 <hr />